-Steal Your Face
+The Steal Your Face

 To the uninitiated, it’s just a red and blue skull you still see on bumper stickers and the occasional tattoo; to everyone else, it’s the Steal Your Face.
-Like the Bears, this logo is also attributed to Owsley Stanley, who helped design the Stealie in the late ’60s.
+Like the Dancing Bears, this logo is also attributed to Owsley Stanley, who helped design the Stealie in the late ’60s.
 Its name comes from a line in “He’s Gone,” a song about drummer Mickey Hart’s father, the band’s avaricious former manager who disappeared after embezzling their profits.
 The lightning bolt splitting the skull asunder is a nod to a higher level of consciousness and the possibility of enlightenment, whether chemically induced or achieved by natural methods.

 Whether they’re dancing or simply high stepping, these happy bears have endured as mascots of the Grateful Dead experience.
 Even some fifty years after they were drawn by artist Bob Thomas, they march on as cheerful brand ambassadors.

-Egyptian imagery moves in and out of the Grateful Dead’s visual repertoire as fluidly and unpredictably as the band moves in and out of its setlist.
+Egyptian imagery moves in and out of the Dead’s visual repertoire as fluidly and unpredictably as the band moves in and out of its setlist.
 Comic artist Rick Griffin first used the Flying Eyeball motif in a poster for the Dead’s 1968 concert at the Shrine Auditorium and it lingered, making appearances on album covers like 1969’s Aoxomoxoa and on posters and any fan-generated artwork imaginable.
 Griffin would design album covers (Without a Net, Wake of the Flood, et al.) and create special anniversary art for the band until his death in 1991.

 Skull & Roses

-The fact that you can buy a Skull & Roses beach towel on Amazon may not be surprising to cynical retread shoppers like us.
-But it would likely shock Stanley “Mouse” Miller, who based his drawing for the cover of the band’s eponymous 1971 live album The Grateful Dead, from a book of poetry he found at the San Francisco library.
-The cover art outshined the record’s boring title—most Heads refer to it as Skull & Roses—and endures as another motif woven into the band’s art and design.
+The fact that you can buy a Skull & Roses beach towel on Amazon may not be surprising to cynical retread shoppers like us, but it would likely shock Stanley “Mouse” Miller, who based his drawing for the cover of the band’s eponymous 1971 live album The Grateful Dead, from a book of poetry he found at the San Francisco library.
+The cover art outshined the record’s boring title—most heads refer to it as Skull & Roses—and endures as another motif woven into the band’s art and design.